APC Submission Portal Now Open

 Use of Funds Should Be Clear

 Lenders want to understand what the capital will be used for.
 Vague or nonspecific use-of-funds statements do not inspire confidence.
 A clear, specific use of funds shows that the business owner has a plan and that the capital is not simply filling an undefined gap.
+For investors whose capital need is tied to a specific property shortfall, the funding gap guide may be more relevant than a business funding application.

 Strong use-of-funds answers typically describe: